Health News Roundup: AstraZeneca's Enhertu wins keenly-anticipated U.S. breast cancer nod; Russia's official toll of COVID-related deaths exceeds 820,000 and more | Health

 Chinese tourist hot spot Sanya imposes COVID lockdown

-The southern Chinese beach holiday city of Sanya imposed a lockdown on Saturday and shut its public transport system to try to stop a COVID-19 outbreak during its peak tourist season.
-Authorities announced the curbs would start at 6 a.m.
-(2200 GMT), saying the COVID situation was "very severe" and people's movements were being restricted.
-It did not say when the measures might be lifted.
+The southern Chinese resort city of Sanya imposed a lockdown on Saturday and restricted transport links to try to stem a COVID-19 outbreak that comes as some 80,000 visitors were enjoying its beaches during peak season.
+The curbs came into force at 6 a.m.
+(2200 GMT) after authorities said the COVID situation was "very severe" and people's movements were being restricted.

 'Early signs' monkeypox outbreak plateauing in UK, health authority says